Importing machinery

 Read additional information on 'distributors' on the European Commission website.

 Please note: Do you import machinery or equipment from an EEA country and market it under your own name?
-Then you have the responsibilities of a producer.
+Then you have the responsibilities of a manufacturer.

 Find product requirements in Access2Markets

-In Access2Markets of the European Commission you can find information on product requirements and import procedures for machinery and equipment.
+In the European Commission's you can find information on product requirements and import procedures for machinery and devices.
 The video below explains how to use this system.
 You need the product name or HS code of your product.
 The HS code is a commodity code used by customs to classify products.
 HS codes for machinery and equipment start with 84 or 85.
 HS codes for medical devices start with 90.

 Video: Want to know the rules when importing?
 Use Access2Markets